phani-sudo/build-guide-1/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

 Ubuntu host setup
 -------------------------

-The Ubuntu host computer must be setup to install the required software tools and configure them for use.
+The Ubuntu host computer must be set up to install the required software tools and configure them for use.

 1. Install the following packages: